debops/debops/docs/ansible/roles/debops.saslauthd/getting-started.rst

 Getting started
 ===============

-.. include:: includes/all.rst

 Default configuration
 ---------------------

-The role will check if Postfix was installed on a host by looking for specific Ansible fact defined by the debops.postfix_ role.
+The role will check if Postfix was installed on a host by looking for specific Ansible fact defined by the :ref:`debops.postfix` role.
 If Postfix is detected, ``debops.saslauthd`` will automatically configure a ``smtpd`` authentication service which can be used by Postfix.